Summa: Dominican works

+Beginning with Cardinal Cajetan in the early 16th century, theologians, especially those of the Dominican Order, gradually began to shift from commenting on the Master's Sentences towards commenting on St. Thomas Aquinas's Summa Theologiae.

 Law

 In the area of Law, the summa is a practical and didactic genre, that was developed from the methodology of the gloss.
 It was divided into two different literary genres: the summa (derived from the similia), and the questio legitima (derived from the contraria).

 The summa was born in the minor Law schools whose aim was to instruct their students with easy summaries of the Justinian codes.
 In order to achieve this goal, easy, simple and systematic summaries of whole works were made, and the literary genre of the summae in the legal area was born.

 The summae were developed specially in the civil law schools of Occitanie specially regarding Justinian's Institutiones.